thoughtpolice/minibsdiff/README.md

 ## Customization notes.

-You can change the patch header magic number by simply modifying `bspatch()` and `bsdiff()` appropriately.
+You can change the patch file's magic number by simply modifying `bspatch()` and `bsdiff()` appropriately.
 There are only two uses of the magic field, and they should be obvious.
 This library uses the 8-byte magic string `MBSDIF43`.